 16. Add 4 to 5 tablespoons water and mix again.

-17. Cover the pan with a lid and simmer the veggies on a low to medium-low flame.
+17. Cover the pan with a lid and simmer the vegetables on low to medium-low heat.

-18. In between do check and if the veggies start sticking to the pan, then add a few more tablespoons of water.
+18. In between, check.
+If the vegetables start sticking to the pan, add a few more tablespoons of water.

-19. Simmer till the veggies are tender and cooked.
-Then switch off the flame.
-Just cook the veggies till tender.
+19. Simmer till the vegetables are tender and cooked.
+Then, switch off the heat.
+Just cook the vegetables till tender.
 Do not make them mushy or overcook them.

-20. Then add 3 tablespoons roasted peanuts or salted peanuts.
-Also add ¼ teaspoon sugar.
+20. Add 3 tablespoons roasted peanuts or salted peanuts and ¼ teaspoon sugar.

-21. Mix well and let this aloo phulkopir stuffing cool at room temperature.
+21. Mix well and let this stuffing cool to room temperature.

-22. In a large parat (plate) or a bowl take 2 cups all purpose flour.
-Add 4 tablespoons oil and 1 teaspoon salt or add as required.
+22. In a large parat (plate) or a bowl, take 2 cups all-purpose flour.
+Add 4 tablespoons oil and 1 teaspoon salt or as required.

-23. Mix the oil in the flour with your fingertips till you get a bread crumb like consistency in the flour.
+23. Mix the oil in the flour with your fingertips till you get a breadcrumb like texture in the flour.

 24. When you press a portion of the mixture in your palm, it should hold together and not crumble.